-Considering our results, seems evident that official authorities must consider the factors that influence the possible fluctuations on the pensions fund evolution and, resulting from there, they must plan the correct management in each period, and the proper strategy for that moment, being it of contracting economic activities' time or of a period of economic expansion.
-By calculating the probability of the fund ruin, we study the fund's stability.
-When calculating the expenditure that the fund's maintenance policy entails, we are also looking at ways to stabilise it.
-Our study helps to calculate the long-term costs of the various policies available to ensure the long-term sustainability of pensions funds.
-The decisive results in this part are expressions (3.4.2) and (3.4.4).
-This cost is the value of the fund's reinforcements, either through external capital injections or through the reinforcement of taxpayers' contributions, which are also the beneficiaries of the pension funds system.
+Considering the results achieved, it seems evident that official authorities must consider the factors that influence the possible fluctuations on the pensions fund evolution and, resulting from there, they must plan the correct management in each period, and the proper strategy for that moment, being it of contracting economic activities' time or of a period of economic expansion.
+Our study helps to calculate the long-term costs of the various policies available to ensure the long-term sustainability of pension funds.
+This cost is the value of the fund's reinforcements, either through external capital injections or through the reinforcement of taxpayers' contributions, which are also the beneficiaries of the pension fund system.
 Actuarial reporting official systems must be operational for responding management's needs and, when required, solving pensions crises to come from difficult crises times and mostly from upcoming more aged populations.